Home Depot to spend $1 billion more on hourly workers - KTVZ

 The company disclosed the plan for increased compensation Tuesday when reporting record earnings for the fiscal year that ended in January.
 Earnings for the year reached $17.1 billion, up 4% from a year earlier, while net sales also rose 4% to $157 billion.
 Quarterly earnings per share of $3.30 were 2 cents better than forecast by analysts surveyed by Refinitiv.

-The company had 491,000 employees worldwide a year ago, according to the most recent figure disclosed in a company filing.
-About 92% of staff are hourly workers, with 437,000 of those in the United States.
+The company said that it isn’t taking a hit from the weakness in the home sale market that is resulting from higher mortgage rates.
+In fact CFO Richard McPhail said the company could be benefiting from the current state of the housing market, as homeowners have more incentive to fix up their current homes rather than move.

+“As you know, over 90% of US homeowners either own their homes outright or have fixed rate mortgages under 5%,” McPhail said.
+“And so that incentive to sell and move to a higher rate mortgage just isn’t there.
+And in fact, the incentive is really there to improve in place.”

-Shares of Home Depot slipped 4% in premarket trading on the report.
+Shares of Home Depot slid 5% in morning trading on the report.

 The-CNN-Wire